Planning for Equity on the Path to an IPO

 Private companies preparing for a liquidity event are reviewing their compensation philosophies and overall corporate reward structures.
 Considerations include:

-In addition, pre-IPO companies need an understanding of institutional investors’ requirements, SEC compliance, and peer development, and to create a compensation transition strategy and educate the board of directors.
+In addition, pre-IPO companies need an understanding of institutional investors’ requirements, SEC compliance, and peer development.
+They must also create a compensation transition strategy and educate the board of directors.

 What If a Liquidity Event Isn’t on the Horizon?

-Closely held companies and family-owned business understand they need equity opportunities to attract and retain talent.
-These awards are generally cash-settled opportunities tied to appreciation of the value of the company’s stock, and the payout is cash at vest, retirement, or when another condition is met.
-Phantom stock, stock appreciation rights (SARs) or cash-settled restricted stock units (RSUs) are most typical.
+Closely held companies and family-owned businesses understand they need equity opportunities to attract and retain talent.
+These awards are generally cash-settled opportunities tied to appreciation in the value of the company’s stock, and the payout is cash at vest, retirement, or when another condition is met.
+Phantom stock, stock appreciation rights (SARs), or cash-settled restricted stock units (RSUs) are most typical.
 These programs balance the controlling shareholders’ desire to limit actual equity awards to a few participants and to drive long-term appreciation opportunities.
-Awards that are equity-settled are generally subject to restrictions such that the company has a right of first refusal to repurchase the shares.
+Awards that are equity-settled are generally subject to restrictions giving the company a right of first refusal to repurchase the shares.

 Equity Practices When a Liquidity Event Is Expected

-Life science, biotech, and emerging technology companies that expect a future liquidity event (IPO and M&A) typically use equity awards to attract and retain talent from Day 1.
-Award opportunity is directly tied to companies’ business plans and future share appreciation.
-These companies design pay such that they offer competitive base salary and annual incentives.
-However, without a significant equity opportunity they will not be competitive.
+Life science, biotech, and emerging technology companies that expect a future liquidity event (IPO and M&A) typically use equity awards to attract and retain talent from day one.
+Award opportunities are directly tied to companies’ business plans and future share appreciation.
+These companies typically design pay to include competitive base salary and annual incentives; however, without a significant equity opportunity, they are not competitive.
 It is expected that these awards will lead to wealth accumulation opportunities for participants.
 The general design of these awards is:

-• Additional award opportunities arise in 3-5 years, based on business strategy
+- Additional award opportunities arise in three to five years, based on business strategy

 Stock Options Are Common for Companies on a Path to IPO

-For most pre-IPO companies the preferred equity vehicle is stock options.
-Award opportunity and design are influenced by a number of competing factors:
+For most pre-IPO companies, the preferred equity vehicle is stock options.
+Award opportunities and design are influenced by several competing factors:

 Key Considerations for Equity Plans as a Company Matures